Heimbach: History

 1815 Heimbach became part of the Prussian province Grand Duchy of the Lower Rhine, later the Rhine Province, within the German Confederation, and later the German Empire.
+Heimbach was assigned to the Kreis Gemünd, later Kreis Schleiden.

 Heimbach was connected to the railway network 1903 via Düren.
 Tourism had been the main reason for connecting Heimbach.

+Because of "Aachen-Gesetz" Heimbach came to Düren (district) 1972.

 Traces of Roman presence had been found in Hasenfeld.
 1739 an oratory was established by the parish of Heimbach.
 In 20th century Hasenfeld became larger than Heimbach main town.